-One of the most common challenges facing anyone looking to recruit staff is writing job adverts.
+One of the most common challenges facing anyone recruiting staff is writing effective job adverts.
 Not the job specification, but the advert for the opportunity.

-When you consider that over 90% of all job-related searches are performed by people who are already in employment, then it is hard to understand why it appears so difficult for ‘recruiters’ to get their head around what they need to do, in order to attract passive online job seekers.
+When you consider that over 90% of all job-related searches are performed by people who are already in employment, it is hard to understand why it appears so difficult for ‘recruiters’ to get their head around what they need to do to attract passive online job seekers.

-Now that I have established the issue, I would like to run through a few of the more basic elements that anyone writing advertising copy can apply, in order to improve their conversion rates from ‘view’ to ‘apply’.
+Now that I have established the issue, I would like to run through a few of the more basic elements that anyone writing advertising copy can apply, improve their conversion rates from ‘view’ to ‘apply’.

 Get out of the habit of trying to screen out all the unsuitable applicants with your advert and start thinking about your copy as an ‘advertisement’ for an opportunity that will attract the very best candidates currently working with your competition.